RyannKim327/Quiz-Console/Readme.md

 ---
 ### Some guides
 > I use base64 to encrypt the data, so that a normal user may not answer the question, by just looking to the list file.
 If you want to look for it, [just visit this link](https://www.geeksforgeeks.org/encoding-and-decoding-base64-strings-in-python/).
 I use enc.py to encrypt the questions, as well as the answers, very quick and easy.
 To terminate the program, just use CTRL + C on your keyboard.

+---
+### Disclaimer
+> I don't meant to harm if ever that something may offend to you from the given questions and answers.
+It is just a test game for those who really know about the chosen topic.
+I tried to choose their real names and not just screen names.
+I also use some words that are vulgar as choices, that's why you need to expect that.
+The topic was all about the Noli Me Tangere and the El Filibusterismo.